sbaik97/Pewlett-Hackard-Analysis/README.md

 Create a list of candidates for the mentorship program.

-### 1. Create a Retirement Titles table that holds all the titles of current employees
+### 1. Create a retirement titles table that holds all the titles of current employees
 -- who were born between January 1, 1952 and December 31, 1955

 *Queries*